First Buildbot run with Docker¶

 - Linux system, with at least kernel 3.8 and AUFS support.
 For example, Standard Ubuntu, Debian and Arch systems.

-- Packages: lxc, iptables, ca-certificates, and bzip2 packages.
+- Packages: lxc, iptables, ca-certificates, and bzip2 packages

-- Local clock on time or slightly in the future for proper SSL communication.
+- Local clock on time or slightly in the future for proper SSL communication

-Test docker is happy in your environment:
+- Download, launch and test docker is happy in your linux enviroment:

 Building and running Buildbot¶